DavidTPate/pendragon/README.md

 apt the character is at the sport, such as knowing just when to let the bird go, how to call it back, and how to handle it both safely and decorously.

-Critical success means the bird caught its prey and returned with it to the hawker’s feet, and that both falconer and bird acted gracefully and stylishly.
+Critical success means the bird caught its prey and returned with it to the hawker's feet, and that both falconer and bird acted gracefully and stylishly.
 Success simply indicates that the bird got its prey.
 Failure shows it missed its catch.
 A fumble means the hawk flew away and was lost, or was somehow fatally injured in its hunt.

-Individual birds may be trained by their masters, and a particularly well-trained bird can actually improve a knight’s Falconry skill with a positive modifier.
+Individual birds may be trained by their masters, and a particularly well-trained bird can actually improve a knight's Falconry skill with a positive modifier.

 Tradition insists that certain birds be used only by certain ranks or classes of folk, as follows: